empijei/wapty/README.md

 Then visit localhost:8081

+Root certs are in `$HOME/.wapty`

 ### Currently available fetaures:

 #### Proxy > Intercept
-ATM it is not possible to change the host on the fronted, WIP: showing backend data to frontend
+ATM it is not possible to change the host on the fronted, Working on it.
 ![Intercept Tab](/pics/intercept.png "Intercept")

 #### Proxy > HTTP History
 Clicking on a row shows only the original request/response on the frontend.
-WIP: showing backend data to frontend
+Working on it.
 ![Hist Tab](/pics/history.png "History")

 (Yes, I know the page is slightly bigger than the viewport and the layout is not resizable working on that too)